 Carbon farming methods

-All Land Restoration Fund (LRF) projects must follow an approved Emissions Reduction Fund (ERF) method to generate Australian Carbon Credit Units (ACCUs).
+All Land Restoration Fund (LRF) projects must follow an approved Australian Carbon Credit Unit Scheme method to generate Australian Carbon Credit Units (ACCUs).
 The methods explain how to carry out a carbon farming project and measure the resulting reductions in emissions.
+The methods ensure the emission reductions are real and in addition to business-as-usual operations.

 There are three types of land sector carbon methods that can generate ACCUs: